mmaracic/ai-chatbot/README.md

 ## On machine
 * Activate the local python environment .venv
-* In the folder where application is run:
+* In the folder where application is, run:
 ```
-uvicorn app:app --host 127.0.0.1 --port 8000
+uvicorn docker.app:app --app-dir .. --host 127.0.0.1 --port 8000
 ```
+App-dir option sets the runtime folder of the app to root project folder which results in package names as expected by .py files.
+In this case the app needs to be specified as a submodule of docker module (folder).
 ## Errors
 If the image doesnt start force full rebuild with upgraded requirements:
 ```